 Initially, if you have followed all the steps shown above, and XCOM 2 mods are still not functioning correctly.
 Then, the decent thing to do would be to inquire both Steam and 2K and discuss the problem’s nature.

 Usually, this step isn’t always required, but there could be a potential ban on your IP or System, which would further relate to Mods not working.
 Besides, you should also make sure that your Steam account is not flagged and that there isn’t any grey third-party software running in your background.

 You can contact Steam through the Application by going to the support tab.
 Likewise, XCOM 2 can be contacted through 2K’s Support Site.
 You have to click on the “Submit A Request” Button and describe the problem.
 Afterward, the support will get back to you on your email.

-The XCOM2 Mods not working isn’t known to be a serious problem in 2021 and in 2022 – Developers have released several patches that have completely fixed the problem.
+The XCOM2 Mods not working isn’t known to be a serious problem in 2022 and in 2023 – Developers have released several patches that have completely fixed the problem.
 In the same vein, those who are still facing the problem are unable to find good guides that contain an adequate solution for this problem.
 We, here at eXputer have covered all the necessary steps that can fix the problem.
 Suppose all these methods didn’t work out, and Support was unable to find a healthy solution.
-Then, we recommend changing Steam Accounts or Reinstall the entire Window.
+Then, we recommend changing Steam Accounts or reinstalling the entire Window.